c0debrain/howto-cli/README.md

 Despite years of experience I have problem to remember all the Unix black magic.
 I use `git` on daily basis and still strugle with more advanced commands.
 Introducing `docker` made my experience with terminal even worse.

 `howto-cli` comes to the rescue.
-Ask a question directly in your terminal and get an answer immediately.
+Ask a technical question directly in your terminal and get an answer immediately.

 ![howto-cli demo](https://raw.githubusercontent.com/ziolko/howto-cli/master/docs/animation.gif)